Meet our specialist Children's nurses

 I qualified as a children’s nurse in 2010 at De Montfort University in Leicester, beginning my career as a newly qualified nurse on the paediatric high dependency unit at the Leicester Royal Infirmary.
 I cared for children with acute and chronic conditions often requiring emergency, life-saving care.
 I loved my role and spent a further five years on the unit developing a variety of skills.

-Along the way I completed a variety of courses including Leadership and Management, Mentorship and Advance Paediatric Life Support and am due to complete the European Paediatric Advanced Life support in 2020.
+Along the way I completed a variety of courses including Leadership and Management, Mentorship and Advance Paediatric Life Support.

-Outside of work I am mum to a three year old little girl, who is full of life and keeps me on my toes, a football mad, chatterbox 11 year old son and step-mum to a beautiful 10 year old dancing queen!
-I love to spend time having fun and making memories with my husband and our children.
+Outside of work I am mum to my little girl, who is full of life and keeps me on my toes; a football mad, chatterbox of a son and I am step-mum to a beautiful dancing queen!
+My animal children are my dog and my birds.
+I love to spend time having fun and making memories with my family.